 “I see the sanctity of God’s people, this daily sanctity,” the pope continues.
 “There is a ‘holy middle class,’ which we can all be part of, the holiness Malègue wrote about.”
 The pope is referring to Joseph Malègue, a French writer (1876–1940), particularly to the unfinished trilogy Black Stones: The Middle Classes of Salvation.
-Some French literary critics have called Malègue the “Catholic Proust.”

 “I see the holiness,” the pope continues, “in the patience of the people of God: a woman who is raising children, a man who works to bring home the bread, the sick, the elderly priests who have so many wounds but have a smile on their faces because they served the Lord, the sisters who work hard and live a hidden sanctity.
 This is for me the common sanctity.
 I often associate sanctity with patience: not only patience as hypomoné [the New Testament Greek word], taking charge of the events and circumstances of life, but also as a constancy in going forward, day by day.
 This is the sanctity of the militant church also mentioned by St. Ignatius.
-This was the sanctity of my parents: my dad, my mom, my grandmother Rosa who loved ??me so much.
+This was the sanctity of my parents: my dad, my mom, my grandmother Rosa who loved me so much.
 In my breviary I have the last will of my grandmother Rosa, and I read it often.
 For me it is like a prayer.
 She is a saint who has suffered so much, also spiritually, and yet always went forward with courage.

 “This church with which we should be thinking is the home of all, not a small chapel that can hold only a small group of selected people.
 We must not reduce the bosom of the universal church to a nest protecting our mediocrity.
 And the church is Mother; the church is fruitful.
 It must be.
-You see, when I perceive negative behavior in ministers of the church or in consecrated men or women, the first thing that comes to mind is: ‘Here’s an unfruitful bachelor’ or ‘Here’s a spinster.’
+You see, when I perceive negative behaviour in ministers of the church or in consecrated men or women, the first thing that comes to mind is: ‘Here’s an unfruitful bachelor’ or ‘Here’s a spinster.’
 They are neither fathers nor mothers, in the sense that they have not been able to give spiritual life.
 Instead, for example, when I read the life of the Salesian missionaries who went to Patagonia, I read a story of the fullness of life, of fruitfulness.

 “Another example from recent days that I saw got the attention of newspapers: the phone call I made to a young man who wrote me a letter.
 I called him because that letter was so beautiful, so simple.
 For me this was an act of generativity.
-I realized that he was a young man who is growing, that he saw in me a father, and that the letter tells something of his life to that father.
+I realised that he was a young man who is growing, that he saw in me a father, and that the letter tells something of his life to that father.
 The father cannot say, ‘I do not care.’
 This type of fruitfulness is so good for me.”

 Young Churches and Ancient Churches